d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.9.1

+This version is approved for release on Apple Mac Store 27 February 2020.

+- a few minor fixes

 ## Version 1.9.0

 This version is approved for release on Apple Mac Store 18 February 2020.